PsychedelicOrange/psychC/readme.md

 ## Summary of features planned

-* simple rendering ( pbr (strict), skeletal system, opengl )
+* simple rendering ( pbr, skeletal system, opengl )
 * audio rendering (openal)
 * multiplayer ( client/server, peer to peer)
 * physics system ( bullet )

 ## Motivations
 - psychC strives to be a collection of well written (reusable, general, sane) functions required for making a game.
-- funcionns should be as simple as possible, and no simpler.
+- functions should be as simple as possible, and no simpler.
 - there are a lot of functions which do not fit these reqs, they are written temporarily till i figure out a good interface. these will be present in the main file most often.
 - I only know opengl, opengl is the simplest of all, and is sufficient as of now, hence it is picked over vulkan
 - functions should be such that they can be reused to put together a game before a game jam